 Pet food ingredients explained

 At Royal Canin, we choose our ingredients first and foremost according to their nutritional benefits.
-This approach also helps ensure we develop products that are suited to the needs of cats and dogs, and enables us to select ingredients that minimize our impact on the environment.
+This approach also helps to ensure we develop products suited to cats and dogs' needs and enables us to select ingredients with less of a footprint to minimise our impact on the environment.
 Find out more about our approach below.

 How we choose pet food ingredients